zetah11/evil-bit/README.md

 Generates images by creating a random integer expression and plotting the result.
 The expressions may contain constant integers, variables (`x` or `y`), addition, multiplication and remainder, and a few different bitwise operations.
-This program also uses [egg](https://egraphs-good.github.io/) to simplify th generated expressions.
+This program also uses [egg](https://egraphs-good.github.io/) to simplify the generated expressions.

 Images are output in the terminal using ANSI colors.